-Benchmark Prices: 10 Apples = 1 Bushel of Corn.
+Benchmark prices 10 apples = 1 bushel of corn

 "Value" is defined as the benchmark prices; they are the "just prices."
-In the actual situation, the price of apples dropped relative to com.
+In the actual situation, the price of apples dropped relative to corn.

-Actual Prices: 15 Apples = 1 Bushel of Corn.
+Actual prices 15 apples = 1 bushel of corn

 Suppose the apple-owner sells 300 apples in return for 300/15 = 20 bushels of corn.
-Let us "pierce the veil" of this competitive market transaction to "reveal its inner nature."
+Let us pierce the veil of this competitive market transaction to reveal its "inner nature."
 In return for the 20 bushels, the apple seller first gives up 200 apples.
 The 200 apples have the same "value" as the 20 bushels (i.e., at benchmark prices).
 Everything seems fair and square.
 The 200 apples were "paid for" by the 20 bushels.
 But then the apple-seller is "forced to alienate" an additional 100 apples which is "appropriated as a surplus" by the corn-owner without any further corn payment in return.
 These extra 100 apples are the "unpaid" apples.
 In terms of corn, the corn-owner gave up 20 bushels to receive the "value" of 30 bushels so the surplus appropriated by the corn-owner represented 10 bushels of corn.
-The ratio of the unpaid apples to the paid apples is 100/200 = .5 so there is a 50% rate of exploitation.
-"Beneath the facade" of the market transaction, we have revealed the "exploitation" of the apple-seller by the "forced alienation" of the surplus apples.
+The ratio of the unpaid apples to the paid apples is 100/200 = 0.5 so there is a 50 per cent rate of exploitation.
+Beneath the facade of the market transaction, we have revealed the exploitation of the apple-seller by the forced alienation of the surplus apples.

 Marxian exploitation theory applies this same methodology to the labor contract.
 It clearly has nothing to do with workplace power relations.
-In the benchmark regime, the just interest rate is zero, the just corn price per bushel (in terms of labor) is Marxian value v, and the just wage in terms of corn is the reciprocal (1/v).
-As the interest rate increases from zero in the hypothetical benchmark regime to a positive value in the model, the price of labor (like the price of apples) decreases relative to the price of the wage goods (corn), so the labor-sellers are "exploited" (like the apple-sellers).
+In the benchmark regime, the just interest rate is zero, the just corn price per bushel (in terms of labor) is Marxian value v, and the just wage in terms of corn is the reciprocal (I/v).
+As the interest rate increases from zero in the hypothetical benchmark regime to a positive value in the model, the price of labor (like the price of apples) decreases relative to the price of the wage goods (corn), so the labor-sellers are "exploited" (like the applesellers).
 Thus there is "exploitation" if and only if the interest rate is positive.
 That "Fundamental Marxian Theorem" may "be considered as the heart and soul of Marxian philosophy..."
-[Morishima 1973, p.
-6].
+(Morishima 1973, p.
+6).
 That theorem is often interpreted as showing that exploitation is the hidden inner meaning of a positive interest rate.
 We have shown that the opposite is the case.
 The charging of interest is the hidden inner meaning of "exploitation" in the modern input-output version of Marxian value theory.